Top Artists – Jethro Tull

 How Not to Conduct a Proper Shootout for Aqualung

-I think this commentary was written in 2010 or thereabouts, since that’s the date on Fremer’s Aqualung review, which, for those with much more tolerance for audiophile BS than I am able to muster at this stage of the game, can be found here.
-I’ve made a few changes to the commentary below, but most of the original text has been left intact.
+This commentary was probably written in 2010 or thereabouts, since that’s the date on Fremer’s Aqualung review, which, for those with much more tolerance for audiophile BS than I am able to muster, can be found here.
+I’ve made a few changes to the commentary below, but most of the original text is intact.

 We recently put up a Hot Stamper Aqualung that just BLEW THE DOORS OFF the CLASSIC 200g pressing.
 Michael Fremer may think the new reissue is the ultimate pressing, but we sure don’t.